PhilipYip1988/python-tutorials/007_programming_constructs_with_code_blocks/readme.md

 ![img_158](./images/img_158.png)

-Under the hood, this function effectively uses the ```print``` function to print a constant string.
+Under the hood, this function effectively uses the print function to print a constant string.

 ### Defining a custom function

 Now that the features of inbuilt functions have been examined, a custom function can be explored.
-Instead of assignment, the ```def``` keyword is used followed by the functions name, in this case ```nothing```.
+Instead of assignment, the def keyword is used followed by the functions name, in this case nothing.
 The functions name is followed by parenthesis, and these parenthesis contain input arguments, when the function has input arguments.
-After the parenthesis is a colon ```:``` which is used to indicated the beginning of a code block.
-The functions code block usually ends in a ```return``` statement.
+After the parenthesis is a colon : which is used to indicated the beginning of a code block.
+The functions code block usually ends in a return statement.
 The following function has no input arguments and no return statement:

 ```
 def nothing():